 Stainless steel with a finished surface provides a modern, decorative look to all types of built structures.
 Current technology allows for an extensive amount of finish types and techniques.
 The sections below will describe the different types of stainless steel finishes.
+Be aware that finishes are different from grades, which are described in our article about Stainless Steel Grades.

 Prepared stainless steel surfaces are assigned number designations ranging from 03 to 10 based on the coarseness of the surface, with 03 representing the coarsest finish and 10 representing the smoothest.